onem0/macro-client/README.md

 path > [path location of the Program] exe > [name of the exe you want to open]
 ```
+You dont have to do it for the same App again.

 # Config